goinfinite/os/README.md

 # Speedia OS

-Speedia OS (SOS) is a streamlined container image equipped with a REST API, CLI, and user-friendly dashboard, purpose-built to simplify the deployment of your applications within a container environment.
+Speedia OS is a streamlined container image equipped with a REST API, CLI, and user-friendly dashboard, purpose-built to simplify the deployment of your applications within a container environment.

 ## Running

-To run SOS as a container, you can use the image available at DockerHub with the following command:
+To run Speedia OS as a container, you can use the image available at DockerHub with the following command:

 ```
 podman run --name sos --env 'VIRTUAL_HOST=speedia.net' --rm -p 10000:10000 -it docker.io/speedia/sos:latest
 ```

 Feel free to rename the container, vhost and change the host port as you wish.
-SOS should work with Docker, Docker Swarm, Rancher, Kubernetes, Portainer or any other tool that supports OCI-compliant containers.
+Speedia OS should work with Docker, Docker Swarm, Rancher, Kubernetes, Portainer or any other tool that supports OCI-compliant containers.

-You can publish port 80 and 443 to the host when running SOS in a virtual machine or bare metal server so that you don't need to use a reverse proxy, as long as your intention is to run a single application in that server.
+You can publish port 80 and 443 to the host when running Speedia OS in a virtual machine or bare metal server so that you don't need to use a reverse proxy, as long as your intention is to run a single application in that server.

 ## Development